duncantmiller/redwoodpowerfund.com/src/_posts/2024-05-06-data-collection-methodologies-for-ai-driven-robotics.md

 - **Bimanual Coordination:** Utilizes two synchronized robotic arms to replicate complex human tasks, enhancing the dexterity and range of robotic actions.
 This enables a human operator to directly control both arms and the mobile base of the robot and is suitable for executing complex tasks.
 - **Cameras and Sensors:** Multiple cameras provide comprehensive visual feedback at a high frequency, capturing detailed visual and motion data during demonstrations which is essential for tasks requiring fine visual coordination.
 - **Complex Task Execution:** Capable of handling intricate tasks like cooking, cleaning, and navigation.
-- **Built in Joint Mapping** Since the operations are done directly by the robot arms and grippers, we can avoid the complex step of mapping sensor data to the robot joints and servos.
+- **Built in Joint Mapping** Since the operations are done directly by the robot arms and grippers, we can avoid the complex step of mapping sensor data to the robot joints and motors.
 - **Integration with Training Data:** Combines data from mobile and static ALOHA demonstrations for improved generalization and training efficiency.
 - **Open Source Hardware** All plans and specifications are available in the [ALOHA hardware tutorial](https://docs.google.com/document/d/1sgRZmpS7HMcZTPfGy3kAxDrqFMtNNzmK-yVtX5cKYME/edit) and can be constructed with parts which cost approximately $20,000.
 ALOHA units are also manufactured by 3rd party providers, ranging in cost from $25,000 - $50,000 each.